(Pet Memorial Ideas updated 5/4/2022)

-5. Create a video
+Create a video

-Combine short video clips from over the years to create a memorial video for your pet.
+Combine short video clips from over the years to create a memorial video for your cat or dog.
 Don’t forget to add music.
 Once it’s done share it with family and friends.

 Pet Memorial Activities

-6. Go on a picnic
+Go on a picnic

 Organize a picnic with your family and friends in your dog’s favorite spot.
 It could be at their favorite dog park or just in the backyard.

 A word of warning: Sky Lanterns are illegal in many states due to the risks involved with them.
 Both the Floating Lanterns and Sky Lanterns pose a risk to the environment.
 These risks include starting a fire and littering.
 Discarded metal frames and other materials from lanterns have been known to cause harm to wildlife.
 Please act responsibly!

 If you plan to scatter the ashes on public land or elsewhere, it’s important to get the proper permission first.
 Check with the local government in the area that you plan to scatter the ashes to see what is required.

 To assist with the scattering you can now get a scattering tube.
 The tube allows you to scatter the ashes in a controlled way, away from you.

 Just make sure you check with federal and local governments to ensure you follow all regulations.
 The United States Environmental Protection Agency provides a general permit for human sea burial but this does not cover pets.

-11. Create a memory time capsule
+Create a memory time capsule

 Place some of your pet’s pictures and a personal item in a time capsule to be opened in the future.
 If you plan to bury the time capsule in the ground make sure to choose a water resistant container that will not decompose in the soil.

 Ok, this idea is kind of unique.
 But if your dog is like mine they love to chase bubbles, so why not blow some bubbles in their honor.
-If you still have other pets make sure to blow dog safe bubbles.
+If you still have other dogs make sure to blow dog safe bubbles.